neo4j-devtools/graph-app-kit/src/components/DesktopIntegration/README.md

-A React component that connects to the Neo4j Desktop API and enabled you to attach properties to it to act on events.
+A React component that connects to the Neo4j Desktop API and enabled you to attach properties to it to act on events.\
-See API spec to see the signature for event listener functions and for avaialble events.
+See API spec to see the signature for event listener functions and for available events.

 If event type is `GRAPH_ACTIVE`, the property to attach to the component is `onGraphActive`.
 Same pattern goes for all event types.

 ```javascript static
 <DesktopIntegration